ionic-team/ionic-docs/src/pages/angular/config.md

 Ionic Config can also be set on a per-platform basis.
 For example, this allows you to disable animations if the app is being run in a browser on a potentially slower device.
 Developers can take advantage of the Platform utilities to accomplish this.

 Since the config is set at runtime, you will not have access to the Platform Dependency Injection.
-Instead, you can use the underlying functions that it uses directly.
+Instead, you can use the underlying functions that the provider uses directly.

+In the following example, we are disabling all animations in our Ionic app only if the app is running in a mobile web browser.
+The `isPlatform()` call returns `true` or `false` based upon the platform that is passed in.
+See the [Platform Documentation](./platform#platforms) for a list of possible values.

 ```typescript
 import { isPlatform, IonicModule } from '@ionic/angular';